zc-alexfan/hold/docs/arctic.md

 What you will find in this document:

 - A HOLD baseline for two-hand manipulation settings.
-    - Nine preprocessed clips from ARCTIC dataset's rigid object collection (used for HANDS2024 competition).
+    - Nine preprocessed clips from ARCTIC dataset's rigid object collection (used for HANDS competition).
     - One clip per object, excluding small objects like scissors and phones.
     - Clips sourced from the test set.
 - Instructions to reproduce our HOLD baseline.